p1ng-request/docs/templates/Naas Dashboard/Naas_Dashboard_Revenue_Cogs_by_Segment.md

 **Author:** [Fernando Chavez Osuna](https://www.linkedin.com/in/fernando-chavez-osuna-1a420a181)

-This notebook enables you to generate a dashboard about Revenue & COGS by segment.
+**Description:** This notebook provides an analysis of revenue cogs by segment for the Naas Dashboard.

 ## Input